White mulberry: benefits, dosage, contraindications

 Pregnant women: avoid

-Insufficient data to ensure safety; avoid use unless under medical supervision.
+Insufficient data to ensure safety; avoid use except under medical supervision.

-Insufficient data to ensure safety; avoid use unless under medical supervision.
+Insufficient data to ensure safety; avoid use except under medical supervision.